-- 19. The Commonwealth will include, in the training manual for the licensing examination to drive a non-CMV and the training manual for the licensing examination to drive a CMV, information on best practices for safe driving in the vicinity of noncommercial and commercial motor vehicles. - 20.
-The Commonwealth will conduct comprehensive and highly visible traffic enforcement and CMV safety inspection programs in high-risk locations and corridors. - 21.
-The Commonwealth will ensure that, except in the case of an imminent or obvious safety hazard, an inspection of a vehicle transporting passengers for a motor carrier of passengers is conducted at a bus station, terminal, border crossing, maintenance facility, destination, or other location where motor carriers may make planned stops (excluding a weigh station). - 22.
-The Commonwealth will transmit to its roadside inspectors the notice of each Federal exemption granted pursuant to 49 U.S.C. § 31315(b) and 49 CFR 390.32 and 390.25 as provided to the Commonwealth by FMCSA, including the name of the person granted the exemption and any terms and conditions that apply to the exemption. - 23.
+- 23. The Commonwealth will include, in the training manual for the licensing examination to drive a non-CMV and the training manual for the licensing examination to drive a CMV, information on best practices for safe driving in the vicinity of noncommercial and commercial motor vehicles. - 24.
+The Commonwealth has in effect a requirement that registrants of CMVS demonstrate their knowledge of the applicable FMCSRs, HMRs, or compatible Commonwealth laws, regulations, standards, and orders on CMV safety. - 25.
+The Commonwealth will transmit to its roadside inspectors at the notice of each Federal exemption granted pursuant to 49 U.S.C. § 31315(b) and 49 C.F.R. §§ 390.32 and 390.25 as provided to the Commonwealth by FMCSA, including the name of the person granted the exemption and any terms and conditions that apply to the exemption. - 26.
 Except for a territory of the United States, the Commonwealth will conduct safety audits of interstate and, at the Commonwealth's discretion, intrastate new entrant motor carriers under 49 U.S.C. § 31144(g).
-The Commonwealth must verify the quality of the work conducted by a third party authorized to conduct safety audits under 49 U.S.C. §31144(g) on its behalf, and the Commonwealth remains solely responsible for the management and oversight of the activities. - 24.
-The Commonwealth willfully participates in the performance and registration information systems management program under 49 U.S.C. §31106(b) not later than October 1, 2020, or demonstrates to FMCSA an alternative approach for identifying and immobilizing a motor carrier with serious safety deficiencies in a manner that provides an equivalent level of safety. - 25.
-In the case of a Commonwealth/State that shares a land border with another country, the Commonwealth/State may conduct a border CMV safety program focusing on international commerce that includes enforcement and related projects or will forfeit all MCSAP funds based on border-related activities. - 26.
-In the case that a Commonwealth meets all MCSAP requirements and funds operation and maintenance costs associated with innovative technology deployment with MCSAP funds, the Commonwealth agrees to comply with the requirements established in 49 CFR 350.203 and 350.310.
+The Commonwealth must verify the quality of the work conducted by a third party authorized to conduct safety audits under 49 U.S.C. §31144(g) on its behalf, and the Commonwealth remains solely responsible for the management and oversight of the activities. - 27.
+The Commonwealth willfully participates in the performance and registration information systems management program under 49 U.S.C. §31106(b) not later than October 1, 2020, or demonstrates to FMCSA an alternative approach for identifying and immobilizing a motor carrier with serious safety deficiencies in a manner that provides an equivalent level of safety. - 28.
+The Commonwealth will ensure that it cooperates in the enforcement of hazardous materials safety permits issued under subpart E of part 385 of this subchapter by verifying possession of the permit when required while conducting vehicle inspections and investigations, as applicable. - 29.
+In the case of a State that shares a land border with another country, the State may conduct a border CMV safety program focusing on international commerce that includes enforcement and related projects or will forfeit all MCSAP funds based on border-related activities. - 30.
+In the case that a Commonwealth meets all MCSAP requirements and funds operation and maintenance costs associated with innovative technology deployment with MCSAP funds, the Commonwealth agrees to comply with the requirements established in 49 C.F.R. subpart D.